zendframework/zend-barcode/docs/book/renderers.md

 ## Zend\\Barcode\\Renderer\\Pdf

+> Deprecated since 2.8.0, to be removed in 3.0.0.
+>
+> PDF Renderer is using abandoned ZendPdf library.
+Because of that we have to deprecate PDF renderer.
+> We are planning to release another PDF renderer with version 3 using another PDF generator library.

 The PDF renderer will draw the instruction list of the barcode object in a PDF document.
 The default width of a module is 0.5 point.